mchmarny/stackdriver-notification-handler/README.md

 ## Why

+Stackdriver alerting policies can capture many interesting events in GCP that currently do not have established event triggers.

-Stackdriver has a limit of 16 notification channels that can be used for incident notifications.
-This service allows you to create a single WebHook and route all policy created notifications to a PubSub topic so you can create any number of Stackdriver policies that will trigger unlimited number of alerts.
+Stackdriver has also a limit of 16 notification channels that can be used for incident notifications.
+To rather than creating individual WebHooks for each type alert you need, his service allows you to create a single WebHook and route all policy created notifications to a PubSub topic so you can create any number of Stackdriver policies that will trigger unlimited number of alerts.

 ## Notifications

-The notification published to PubSub topic will differ in content depending the policy that triggered them (see [samples](https://cloud.google.com/monitoring/alerts/policies-in-json)) but generally they will look like this JSON message
+The notification published to PubSub topic will differ in content depending on the policy that triggered them (see [alert samples](https://cloud.google.com/monitoring/alerts/policies-in-json))).
+Here is an example of incident alert for metered resource (e.g. PubSub Topic)

 ```json
 {